Russia makes new attempt to woo Ukraine, EU waits in wings

 “Our integration project is based on equal rights and real economic interests,” Putin said of the customs union with Belarus and Kazakhstan, which he wants to turn into a political and trading bloc to match the United States and China.

-“I‘m sure achieving Eurasian integration will only increase interest (in it) from our other neighbors, including from our Ukrainian partners.”
+“I‘m sure achieving Eurasian integration will only increase interest (in it) from our other neighbours, including from our Ukrainian partners.”

 Putin’s ambition to create a Eurasian Union stretching from the Pacific to the EU’s eastern borders depends largely on whether Ukraine signs up, bringing in its rich mineral resources and its large market, a bridge to the 28-nation bloc.